arjunpejathaya/AZ-104-MicrosoftAzureAdministrator/readme.md

 - Any MCT can submit a pull request to the code or content in the GitHub repro, Microsoft and the course author will triage and include content and lab code changes as needed.

 - You can submit bugs, changes, improvement and ideas.
 Find a new Azure feature before we have?
 Submit a new demo!

-## What about changes to the student handbook?

-- This repository is only for Issues with the course labs.
-Comments on the course content should be posted on the MCT Courseware Forum.

 ## Notes